 - ¼ cup non-fat Greek yogurt

-- ¼ cup dried cranberries or raisins
+- ¼ cup Optional: raisins, dried cranberries, walnuts, or chocolate chips

 Instructions

-- Preheat oven to 350 degrees F.
+- Preheat oven to 350 °F.

 - Stir egg and yogurt into the dry mix.
 The batter will be stiff.

-- Fold in cranberries or raisins.
+- Fold in optional mix-ins.

-- Bake for 20-25 minute or until the muffins are firm and lightly browned on the top.
+- Bake for 20-25 minutes or until the muffins are firm and lightly browned on the top.

-- Allow muffins to cool for 5 minutes and then remove to a wire rack to cool further.
+- Allow muffins to cool for 5 minutes, and then remove to a wire rack to cool further.

 Notes